 Citizens of Ireland

-If you are an Irish national, Brexit will not change your status as Irish people are automatically deemed to hold settled status in the UK, so you are not required to do anything in preparation for Brexit.
+If you are an Irish national, the UK's exit from the EU does not change your status as you are automatically deemed to hold settled status in the UK.
 However, you can continue to apply for British citizenship if you meet the requirements.
 In particular, you must not have been absent from the UK for more than 450 days in the five year period before you apply, or 90 days in the year immediately before the application.

-- check with the embassy of the country where they plan to visit to make sure they are aware of what type of visa, if any, may be needed
+- check with the embassy of the country where they plan to visit to make sure they are aware of any extra documents that might be needed

 - check their passports for validity (and process any renewals online via the HM Passport Office if necessary)